mojaloop/business-operations-framework-docs/docs/src/guide/Reporting&AuditingBC.md

    - No requirement for multiple fetches.
    - No requirement for API version.
 API naturally supports backward compatibility between versions.

-**Community Reservations**
+**Community Reservations on using GraphQL**
 The community has raised a concern regarding the choice of graphQL for the API instead of using a standard rest implmentation.
 The main argument for this is that the current requirment or use case can be fulfilled with a REST base approach so this doesn't warrant introducing a new technology.
 This can be refrased into this question:
 :::tip Crux of the issue
 Does the addition of GraphQL add more complexity to the solution than the benefits that it brings?
 :::
 Although this does have merit and is worth discussion, unfortunately this concern was raised too late in the build process so was not able to adjust the design.
-Our implementation of GraphQL doesn't add much complexity and fits better with the RBAC requirements.
+Our implementation of GraphQL doesn't add much complexity and fits better with the RBAC requirements, and is developer freindly.

 The implementation of the GraphQL API is only a small part of the work effort, and can easily be replaced or even implemented in parallel.
 So should we be proved to be wrong this approach can easily be changed at a later date.